 Assuring animal health is a primary responsibility of livestock managers.
 Failure to do so results in animal suffering, decreased productivity and could even pose a threat to human health.
-Animal health is so important that the United States Department of Agriculture has an Animal and Plant Health Inspection Service (APHIS) to work with the livestock industry in disease prevention: https://www.aphis.usda.gov/aphis/home/.
+Animal health is so important that the United States Department of Agriculture has a Health Inspection Service to work with the livestock industry in disease prevention.
 Concerns over bioterrorism and potential threats to human health have brought animal health concerns into the spotlight in recent years.

 Disease is a departure from health.
 Disease may be caused by infectious agents like bacteria, viruses, fungi, prions, protozoa and parasites.
-Infectious diseases might be contagious, passing from one animal to another.
+Infectious diseases might be contagious, passing from on animal to another.
 Transmission occurs through direct or indirect contact with the diseased animal.
 Direct contact transmission happens when the diseased animal physically touches or is very close to another animal.
 Transmission is passed through saliva, nasal discharge, sexual contact, air borne, pus, feces, and/or blood.
 Diseases may also be transmitted indirectly by a third party or mechanically.
 Contaminated feeders, waterers, shoes, and clothing, farm equipment and tires, biting insects, wild birds and animals can all transmit diseases.
 Although exposure to infectious agents cannot be completely avoided, most of the time the animal will remain healthy.
 On occasion, these agents overwhelm the body's immune system and the animal becomes ill.